kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 #### Capture an Order!

-Remember, the ultimate goal is take some data that is sent to our server (***whenever the webhook event is triggered***) - then use the new data to send a notification to Slack.
+Remember, the ultimate goal is take some data that is sent to your server (***whenever the webhook event is triggered***) - then use the new data to send a notification to Slack.
 Before I proceed, let's look at the payload whenever the webhook event is triggered.
-All I have to do is capture an order and see the data that gets logged in our server ...
+All I have to do is capture an order and see the data that gets logged in my server ...

 <p align="center">
   <img src="src/img/Guide-4/webhook-capture-payload.JPG">